TosbackCgusBridge-Bot/CGUs-versions/Buy/Privacy Policy.md

 8. What about children's privacy?

+9. What about "Do not track" signals?

-9. What about Rakuten.com Shopping's use of third-party use of "cookies" and "action tags?"
+10. What about Rakuten.com Shopping's use of third-party use of "cookies" and "action tags?"

-10. Why should I carefully review privacy policies of any third party sites accessible from Rakuten.com Shopping?
+11. Why should I carefully review privacy policies of any third party sites accessible from Rakuten.com Shopping?

-11. How do I contact Rakuten.com Shopping about privacy questions or concerns?
+12. How do I contact Rakuten.com Shopping about privacy questions or concerns?

-12. How can this Privacy Policy be changed?
+13. How can this Privacy Policy be changed?

 1. What information does Rakuten.com Shopping collect from you?